harpreetdhillon97/assets/README.md

 ```

 #### Seed database with JSON data
-Place your `assets.json` file in the backend directory (already included in this project if you downloaded it from the assignment).
+Place your `assets.json` file in the backend directory.
 Then run:
 ```bash
 node seed.js
 ```